Warringah Council area

-Analysis of household income levels for children aged 0 to 4 years in City of Darwin in 2011 compared to Northern Territory shows that there was a larger proportion of children aged 0 to 4 years in high income households (those earning $2,500 per week or more) and a lower proportion in low income households (those earning less than $600 per week).
+Analysis of household income levels for children aged 0 to 4 years in Warringah Council area in 2011 compared to New South Wales shows that there was a larger proportion of children aged 0 to 4 years in high income households (those earning $2,500 per week or more) and a lower proportion in low income households (those earning less than $600 per week).

-Overall, 57.3% of children aged 0 to 4 years were in households that earned a high income, and 0.9% were in low income households, compared with 24.2% and 9.5% respectively for Northern Territory.
+Overall, 52.6% of children aged 0 to 4 years were in households that earned a high income, and 3.1% were in low income households, compared with 26.8% and 10.3% respectively for New South Wales.

-The major differences between incomes levels for children aged 0 to 4 years in households in City of Darwin and Northern Territory were:
+The major differences between incomes levels for children aged 0 to 4 years in households in Warringah Council area and New South Wales were:

 - A larger percentage of people in households who earned $2,500-$3,499 (34.8% compared to 18.8%)